ZeroQI/Absolute-Series-Scanner/README.md

 </TBODY>
 </TABLE>

 Examples of force guid in all modes and their applications:

+When you have all episodes of a series in a single parent folder:
 - " [anidb-xxxxx]" for anime in absolute numbering.
 Force the anidb serie id
 - " [tvdb-xxxxxx]" for tvdb season numbering.
 You can put separate anidb series as seasons as per tvdb numbering.
     SAO can be split at file level into "Season 1 - Sword Art Online" [1-25], "Season 2 - Alfheim & Gun Gale Online [1-25]".